-The chest cavity is normally a sealed chamber.
-Air can leak into the chamber through damaged lung tissue, chest wall, or the diaphragm, a muscles that separates the abdominal and chest cavity.
-The air can eventually become large enough to collapse a section of lung.
+The chest cavity should be a sealed chamber.
+Air can leak into the chamber if there is damage to lung tissue, the chest wall or the diaphragm.
+The diaphragm is a large muscle that sits under the lungs.
+It separates the abdomen and chest cavity.

 Factors that may increase your chance of tension pneumothorax include:

-If you have lung disease be aware of the symptoms associated with pneumothorax.
+Those with lung disease should be aware of these symptoms.
 Get help as soon as symptoms arise.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may be able to hear reduced or absent breath sounds on the affected side.
 The level of oxygen in your blood may be monitored with pulse oximetry.

-Follow-up is an important part of any pneumthorax treatment plan.
-More than half of people with a pneumothorax have a recurrence.
+Follow-up is an important part of any pneumothorax treatment plan.
+More than half of people with a pneumothorax will have another one.

 American College of Chest Physicians